EricDriussi/host-your-own/README.md

 ansible-playbook run.yml --extra-vars=@.env.yml
 ```

-Optionally and in case you need to debug, use the `--tags` flag:
+Optionally and in case you need to debug, use the `--tags` flag, to run only the selected tasks:

 ```sh
 ansible-playbook run.yml --extra-vars=@.env.yml --tags="user,ssh,install"